Atheism

 In the words of Sri Isopanisad (3): “The killer of the soul, whoever he may be, must enter into the planets known as the worlds of the faithless, full of darkness and ignorance.”
 Asuryah means “to be obtained by demons,” and demons are persons who have no devotion for the Supreme Lord, Vishnu.
 This definition is stated in the Agni Purana: “There are two kinds of created beings in this world, godly and demoniac.
 Those dedicated to the devotional service of Lord Vishnu are godly, and those opposed to such service are demoniac.””
 (SB 10.87.17)

 The final section of Canto Ten depicts a spectrum of personalities.
-On one hand we find inimical demons ever-seeking an opportunity to destroy Krishna and establish their supremacy.
+On one hand we find inimical demons looking for the ideal moment to destroy Krishna and establish their supremacy.
 On the other extreme we find selfless devotees who lose thought of their own existence while meditating on how to please Krishna.
 The Chaitanya-Charitamrita compares Krishna to the sun and maya to darkness.
 Where there is Krishna, and genuine consciousness of Him, there cannot be maya, just as the presence of sun immediately dissipates darkness.
 Thus, where the sun of Krishna is blocked out, atheism will surely prevail, and the darkness of quarrel, hypocrisy and materialism will cover the world.

 Atheism manifests in a variety of shapes and sizes: